What is statutory sick pay?

 After all, ill staff members can’t do their job to the best of their abilities.
 And they may even affect those around them.

 So, you should be clear about your sickness policy and where your employees stand.
-That includes pay during sick days, which we’re taking a look at below.

 What is statutory sick pay in the UK?

-So, how much is statutory sick pay in 2019/2020 and beyond?
-Under employment law, sick pay it was £95.85 per week.
+Under employment law, statutory sick pay in the UK is £116.75 per week.
 The amount is subject to annual reviews, so this may change in the future.

 How does sick pay work?